-I always wondered how people integrated images and text in their UI, which can be seen in many tutorials.
-The way I did before was writing the text and dragging the image near it to make it look like it was integrated along with it.
-The problem with it was that the anchor for text and image didn't always fit properly, making images appear at different locations compared to text on different resolution screens.
+I always wondered how people integrated images and text in their UI, as seen in many tutorials.
+I used to write the text and drag the image near it to make it look like it was integrated along.
+The problem with my method was that the anchor for text and image didn't always fit properly, making the images appear at different locations compared to text on different resolution screens.

-And then, I came across TextMeshPro, a really cool text for unity that supports multiple features unsupported by the default text system from Unity.
+I came across TextMeshPro, a really cool text for Unity that supports multiple features unsupported by the default text system from Unity.
+Follow the listed steps to integrate this text solution.

 Step 1: Find Your Image

-You need to have an image that you want to integrate with text.
-I made simple Xbox button icons to show you how it is done.
+You need an image you want to integrate with the text.
+I made simple Xbox button icons to demonstrate.

 Step 2: Import Image Settings